Jon-Becker/research/papers/databroker-global-audit/README.md

 ### Disclaimer

   As of October 17, 2021, this smart contract has been audited to the best of my abilities keeping security patterns & best practices in mind.
 The findings of this audit are not guaranteed to be exhaustive, and there may still be issues within the contract itself.
-I take no responsibility for Databroker's contract security, and only act as a third-party auditer.
+I take no responsibility for Databroker's contract security, and only act as a third-party auditor.

 ### Documentation & Whitepaper